 When innocent people are being killed, officers must quickly move to and stop the threat to save lives.
 Quick room entry tactics are utilized to interfere with attacks as soon as possible.
 Students will discuss strategies to overcome the stop in penetration that can occur at doorways.
 Although on the surface this area appears to be the easy tactic, evaluation of performance under stress shows this to be the most common location where team tactics break down.

-When normal breaching tools are not available officer may have to utilize shotguns to assist in breaching doors.
-Students are exposed to proper method of breaching outward and inward opening doors.
+When normal breaching tools are not available officers may have to utilize shotguns to assist in breaching doors.
+Students are exposed to the proper method of breaching outward and inward opening doors.